 But a cat will just be frightened if you shout at it and will not associate your anger with your disapproval of its actions.
 It will, however experience stress and lose trust in you.

 Never ever physically punish a cat.
 It won’t understand a smack and you could injure it.
 Or it may retaliate by lashing out.
+If a cat disturbs you at night, putting it in a crate is not the ideal solution.

-If a cat bites you don’t think for one moment that biting it back will deter it.
+If a cat bites you, don’t think for one moment that biting it back will deter it.
 Biting a cat constitutes animal cruelty.
 Instead, understand why cats bite and find a positive way to prevent yours from biting you in the future.

 5. Only go to the vets when it is ill or in pain